 What do I need to play Blu-ray audio?

-• Blu-ray Player: A device that plays Blu-ray discs.
-Modern Blu-ray players can handle a variety of audio formats, including Dolby TrueHD, DTS-HD Master Audio, and LPCM.
+• Blu-ray Player: Needed when playing the original Blu-ray disc.
+Many players can read Dolby TrueHD, DTS-HD Master Audio, and LPCM.

 Final Thoughts